 Introduction: How to Make Washer Toss Game

-This game is really fun to play, and its easy and cheap to make.
-It requires few materials, 2x4, plywood, pvc, washers, screws and glue.
+In this instructable I'm going to teach you how to make a washer toss game.
+This washer toss game is really fun to play, and it's easy and cheap to make.
+It requires few materials, including: 2x4, plywood, pvc, washers, screws and glue.

 Go to the next step for necessary pieces and tools.